Biden scratches head when asked about possible payments to illegal migrants

 FIRST ON FOX: President Biden ignored a question from Fox News White House correspondent Peter Doocy on Sunday regarding his administration's reported plan to pay $450,000 per person to illegal immigrants who had been separated from their families during the Trump administration.

-"Mr. President, is it true we're going give $450,000 to border crossers who are separated?"
+"Mr. President, is it true we're going to give $450,000 to border crossers who are separated?"
 Doocy shouted as Biden rode an escalator following his press conference in Rome at the conclusion of a two-day meeting with G20 leaders.

 Biden, who had been looking toward the camera while Doocy asked the question, responded by looking away and scratching his forehead.